 Ensuring People of All Family Types Can Participate

-1. Offer changing tables in all washrooms, men, women, and all-gender washrooms
+1. Offer changing tables in all washrooms - including men's, women's, and all-gender washrooms.

-2. Offer quiet and private spaces for breastfeeding or pumping
+2. Offer quiet and private spaces for chestfeeding or pumping.

 Ensuring People of All Financial Needs Can Fully Participate

 Many people have different financial statuses influenced by many factors.
 Financial barriers to programs can exclude potential participants who are unable to afford additional expenses in their budgets.